- Camel Card

 - LGBTQ Center

-Human Rights Now at Connecticut College, formerly Amnesty International, is dedicated to the investigation and prevention of worldwide human rights violations and strives to promote the integrity of all human beings, regardless of race, gender, sexual orientation, age or political affiliation.
+Amnesty International at Connecticut College is dedicated to the investigation and prevention of worldwide human rights violations and strives to promote the integrity of all human beings, regardless of race, gender, sexual orientation, age or political affiliation.
 Its members promote the Universal Declaration of Human Rights on the College's campus, within the New London community, nationally and globally.
-Human Rights Now is concerned with the impartial protection of all human rights.
+Amnesty International is concerned with the impartial protection of all human rights.

 Oceana advocates for ocean health and responsible use of marine resources.